Best 15 Fishing Piers in San Diego (2026) | Free Spots & Guide

 Family-Friendly Features at Each Pier

-Ocean Beach Pier (when open) offers full restaurant service and nearby playground facilities.
+Ocean Beach Pier (when reopened) will offer full restaurant service and nearby playground facilities.
 The wide pier accommodates strollers and wheelchairs easily.

 Crystal Pier's location on Pacific Beach boardwalk provides endless entertainment options.
 Nearby shops and restaurants keep non-fishing family members engaged.